mortenarendt/basicR4FOOD/README.md

 ## Summary stats

-Lets calculate the mean for the attribute _Intensity_ for each temperature setting
+Lets calculate the mean for the attribute _Intensity_ (one of the variables in the dataset) for each temperature setting

 ```r